 Police officers are part of society.
 Society has big a Nazi problem.
 So does the police.
-In the latest case, a Berlin police officer was suspended for taking part “with right-wing extremist” content in a group chat on ‘Whatsapp’.
-The individual was not just part of the chat, but reportedly its spokesman.
+In the latest case, a Berlin police officer was suspended for taking part in chat conversations “with right-wing extremist” content.
+The individual was not just part of the chat, but reportedly its main spokesman.

 According to the Berlin police department, the suspended officer is suspected of being close to right-wing radicals, of using symbols of unconstitutional organizations and of incitement.
 Colleagues of his searched his apartment and desk.
 A computer and a cell phone were confiscated.